What Is A Tour Operator?

 The most common package holidays that the consumer sees are accommodation and flights, accommodation and airport transfer or entire bespoke tours.
 A tour operator does not always sell flights, they can also be purely ground-based.

-Cycling holidays, yoga retreats, wellness holidays, detox retreats, skiing holidays, hiking breaks, theatre breaks, cookery escapes are all examples of tour operators.
+Cycling holidays, yoga retreats, wellness holidays, detox retreats, skiing holidays, hiking breaks, theatre breaks, cookery escapes are all examples.
 This list is far from exhaustive.

 All package holidays are subject to Package Travel Regulations.

 The reason tour operating began was to offer packages to untouched parts of the world.
 The layman didn’t have access to make arrangements in less well-known areas of the world.
 In today’s world we have the internet and so the world has become very small and incredibly accessible.
 However, there is a bigger demand for niche tour operators today than ever before.

 The travel industry is one of the fastest-growing industries in the world and travel is now seen as a necessity in people’s lives, especially millennials.
 Niche tour operators offer some fabulously unusual trips such as seeing orangutans in Borneo to driving holidays in Albania to photography tours in the North Pole – every corner of the world can be discovered.
 It is an incredibly exciting time for the travel industry.
 The question may not simply be what a tour operator is, but what they can offer.

 If you are looking to start as a tour op. there are a plethora of options to enable you to develop and expand your business – more so than ever before.
 The fundamental point of running your business successfully is to appreciate that consumer protection is the key in travel.

 If you’d like to discuss this further, please get in contact with one of Protected Trust Services’ (PTS) lovely staff members by calling 0207 190 9988.
 Or, you can visit our member support and travel trust account pages to learn more about how we protect you.